 Short sleeved shirt/blouse can be worn without a tie if the shirt/blouse does not have a top button.

-- Black or navy Woolly hat or with school logo
+- Black or navy Woolly hat with school logo

-- Girls are able to wear black or navy lycra shorts under their skirts or dresses
+- Girls can wear black or navy lycra shorts under their skirts or dresses

 - Girls are allowed to wear plain navy or black headscarves for religious reasons.

 Bags: Bookbag (essential for pupils in Reception, Year 1 & Year 2) or shoulder bag/rucksack with school logo.